 I was getting comfy in my China Airlines seat perusing through the movie selection when the screen turns to the image of that map… the one with the insanely disproportionate plane which is larger than Russia.
 I studied it briefly.
-Hmmm apparently I was making a stopover in Taiwan… for 13 hours.
-Where is Taiwan again, the plane covered half the globe...
-Glad I bought a guide book and have their currency on hand….
+Hmmmm apparently I was making a stopover in Taiwan… for 13 hours.
+Where is Taiwan again, the plane covered half the globe..
+Glad I bought a guidebook and have their currency on hand….
 OH WAIT.
 It seems I was mildly ill-prepared.
 This should be fun.

 That is how I ended up spending my day in Taipei.

 Leave a Reply